mdabrowski1990/uds/docs/source/pages/knowledge_base/addressing.rst

 Physical addressing is used in communication between one client and one server.
 When physically addressed messages are sent, the direct (point-to-point) communication between the client and the server takes place.
-The server shall respond to a physically addressed request unless the request contains an information that a response is not required (further explained in `response behaviour to physically addressed request`_ chapter).
+The server shall respond to a physically addressed request unless the request contains information that a response is not required (further explained in `response behaviour to physically addressed request`_ section).

 .. note:: You do not need a direct physical connection between a client and a server to have physically addressed communication as all messages shall be routed to a target of each message.